Heck-R/HeckR_ClipLog/README.md

 ### MouseBackward

 On better / gaming mouses there are usually 2 extra buttons at the thumb.
 This is usually the one further from the user

+# Responsibility
+Only use or do anything at your own risk.
+I do not take responsibility for any damage which occurs from using or following anything here in any way, shape or form

 # Dependencies